DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

-competition between cyber-entrepreneurs is extending individual freedom and encouraging technological innovation in the USA.[^55] As the Net spreads across the world, the material and spiritual values of American neo-liberalism will eventually be imposed on the whole of humanity.
-As Louis Rossetto – the founding editor of *Wired* – explains:

-> This new world \[of the Net\] is characterised by a new global economy
-> that is inherently anti-hierarchical and decentralist, and that
-> disrespects national boundaries or the control of politicians and
-> bureaucrats (...) and by a global, networked consciousness (...) that
-> is turning (...) bankrupt electoral politics (...) into a dead
+competition between cyber-entrepreneurs is extending individual freedom and encouraging technological innovation in the USA.[^55] As the Net spreads across the world, the material and spiritual values of American neoliberalism will eventually be imposed on the whole of humanity.
+As Louis Rossetto – the founding editor of *Wired* – explains: 'This new world \[of the Net\] is characterised by a new global economy that is inherently anti-hierarchical and decentralist, and that disrespects national boundaries or the control of politicians and bureaucrats (...) and by a global, networked consciousness (...) that is turning (...) bankrupt electoral politics (...) into a dead end.'[^56]
-> end.[^56]

 ## The Cult of the Digerati